bGZo/vault/how-to/sideload-on-ios.md

 title: How to sideload on iOS
 aliases:
   - How to sideload on iOS
-  - "Make it like Android: Sideload"
+  - "Make it like Android Sideload"
   - 侧载
   - 巨魔
 created: 2025-06-02T11:50:24